attivio/samples/README.md

 samples
 =======

-Here are some coding examples that ship with AIE
+Here are some coding examples that ship with AIE @ Attivio